ipelupessy/gammalab/README.rst

          return data

-This service just forwards the input data (a raw byte stream) to its output, retaining its sample rate, format and number of channels.
+This service just forwards the input data (a raw byte stream) to its output, retaining its sample rate, format and number of channels.In this case the necessary ```start``` etc methods are provided by inheritance from ThreadService.